SxtTxch/netview/README.md

 - 📡 **Real-time Updates**: Stay informed with **instant** statistics on your network's data traffic, connection status, and interface health.
 - 🌍 **Geo-location & Connectivity**: Easily check your current **location** and internet **connection status**, all in one clean display.
 - 🎨 **Minimal UI, Maximum Information**: Enjoy a neat, **clutter-free** interface that keeps things clear and to the point.
+- 🌐 **Cross-Platform**: **Compatible** with multiple operating systems, ensuring you can use it whether you're on Windows, macOS, or Linux.

 ## 💡 **Why Netview?**
 - **Efficiency at its Core**: Netview is designed to use minimal resources, freeing up your system for other important tasks.
 No bloat, just data 📊.